openrport/openrport/docs/client-auth.md

 ### Manage client credentials via the API

 The [`/clients-auth` endpoint](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/cloudradar-monitoring/rport/master/api-doc.yml#/Rport%20Client%20Auth%20Credentials) allows you to manage client auth credentials through the API.
-This option is disabled, if you use a single static username password pair.
+This option is disabled, if you use a single static client auth credentials.
 If you want to delegate the management of client auth credentials to a third-party app writing directly to the auth-file or the database, consider turning the endpoint off by activating the following lines in the `rportd.conf`.
 ```
 ## If you want to delegate the creation and maintenance to an external tool